jamesrf/evergreen-ils-acceptance-test/readme.md

 Tags can be added to an entire feature or an individual scenario.
 The default will just run the @testing and @any

+## Ruby?
+WTF?

+Cucumber is mostly designed around the Ruby ecosystem, so those tools are most mature and easy to work with.
+There are Cucumber libraries in other languages, so the steps could be rewritten easily in another langaage, the .feature files are totally portable.

 ## Further Reading

   * http://www.cuke4ninja.com/